Own a piece of Jewish History

 Herman, LT.
 US Army Air Corps c.
 1943-44

-On July 4th 1944, In Rochester, New York, Beatrice Edith Schuster, daughter of Rivka-Baila Podbereski from Ilya, Lithuania and Joseph Martin Schuster from Bozalia, Russia married Herman Dorsam Goldberg, son of Doris (Vereshka) Rolnik of Ivenitz, White Russia and Samuel (Usher-Zelig) Goldberg of Odessa, Russia.
+On July 4th 1944, in Rochester, New York, Beatrice Edith Schuster, daughter of Rivka-Baila Podbereski (Gordon) from Ilya, Lithuania, and Joseph Martin Schuster from Bazaliya, Russia married Herman Dorsam Goldberg, son of Doris (Devora/Vereshka) Rolnik of Ivenits, White Russia and Samuel (Usher-Zelig) Goldberg of Odessa, Russia.

 Wedding of Beatrice and Herman, July 4, 1944 - First Generation Americans